 I note the dynamic between her and her sister, 10-year-old Daniella — her the quiet, eloquent speaker and Daniella the charismatic and exuberant comedian.
 I suggest a career as a TV duo, as the banter is really quite excellent.
 She has no desire for fame or money, she tells me.
 She only wants to “be safe” in the United States so that she can “work hard” to achieve her goal of being a veterinarian.

 If their asylum case is denied, Jeffrey is content to stay in Mexico.
-Guadalupe tells me living “anywhere the gangs aren’t” is the ultimate goal, as she sweeps crumbs from the pavement, which serves as the floor under a ripped tarp tasked with performing something like a roof.
+Guadalupe tells me living “anywhere the gangs aren’t” is the ultimate goal, as she sweeps crumbs from the pavement serving as a floor under a ripped tarp tasked with acting something like a roof.

 It’s often best to boil down complex matters to simple truths.
-In this case, that truth is that these are people, mostly families, and many have small children.
-All of them already subscribe to America’s guiding principle: work hard, and opportunity will present itself.
+In this case, the truth is that these are people, mostly families, and many have small children.
+All of them already subscribe to America’s guiding principle: Work hard, and opportunity will present itself.